qll/qllbot/README.md

 Note: If you just want to use the bot for IRC it will work out of the box!
 If you want to use the bot in your SILC channels, follow these instructions:

+Warning: Due to recent changes SILC support won't work out of the box.
+I am working on restoring all features, but as I switched to IRC you might experience some problems due to a lack of testing with SILC.

 First install the SILC Toolkit with development headers.
 If your distribution includes the needed packages, install them with your packet manager.
 Anyways
 - if you want the newest version of the toolkit or you can't get the toolkit